The complete guide to crewel embroidery

 This deluxe kit includes a hand-drawn design on linen fabric, all the Appletons wool you will need to complete the piece, 3 different needles and a comprehensive 12-page booklet of instructions.

-Including printed cotton twill fabric, Appleton's crewel wool, all the needles you will need and 24 pages of step-by-step tutorials, all you need to stitch this fantastic design is an 8in hoop!
+Including printed cotton twill fabric, Appleton's crewel wool, all the needles you will need and 24 pages of step-by-step tutorials, you just need to grab an 8in hoop and you can get straight to work!

-This sweet, 12 stitch hummingbird embroidery is ideal for those with some previous experience, however, if you’re up for a challenge, you’ll be a pro in no time with the comprehensive instructions booklet that’s included.
+This sweet, 12 stitch hummingbird embroidery is ideal for those with some previous experience.
+Nevertheless, the comprehensive instructions booklet will also help less experienced stitchers who are up for a challenge to give it a go.
+Follow the steps and you'll be a pro in no time!

 Will you become a crewel embroidery convert?